wao597/pySCENIC-analysis-of-Memory-B-and-Plasma-Cells/README.md

 **Scripts:**

-Scripts should be run in the following order.
-Each step depends on the outputs of the previous step.
+Scripts should be run in the following order as some steps depend on the outputs of the previous step.

 Step 0:  00_run_cellranger.sh           - filtered_feature_bc_matrix.h5 + BAM per donor